Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 That's all the steps for sneakers model.
 If you feel that something wrong, you can play with shapes/silhouette and modifiers values.

+### Result

+image

 If you encounter issues, please follow this video timelapse with steps explanation.

 **modeling_sneakers.mp4**

 # Summary
-That's all steps for creating base wearable models.
+That's all steps required for creating base models.
 Now you should have better understanding of repeatable patterns (tools and modifiers) used for creating base models.
 You can move forward to high-poly modeling and sculpting.